KeisGSmit/5IngredientFoods/README.md

         - another issue is that many users using the app are just visitors and will not ant to sign up to this system
     - This means another database needs to be established.

 - I believe the comment section should not be included.
-This is to be disccused in the future in greater detail
+This is to be discussed in the future in greater detail

 #### Promotion of products

 - This seems more viable than the comment section
-- A local Json file can be established with images, names and links of certain cooking equipment used in the different recipes and these can be used to promote products. (linkin user to the Official product site)
+- A local Json file can be established with images, names and links of certain cooking equipment used in the different recipes and these can be used to promote products.
+(Linking user to the Official product site)

 ### Scope Plane requirements
 - I conducted an interview with my family regarding this section asking them 3 main questions